g023/Godot-LLM-API-AI-Chat/README.md

 - now v0.2a after binary release.
 That should clear up the weird version issue.
 - ai prompt assist button now disables on click until response received.
 - empty assistant was causing issues so now set a default in ButtonTest2.gd -> llm_get_messages(): You are an AI assistant.
+- selected text ai assistant via context menu in prompt now works.
+Just select the text and right click mouse button and select "Ai Assist:Selection Clean" to try out
+-- see TextEdit_LLM_INPUT script to modify the prompt.
+I know its ugly but it works kinda okish.

 ## Usage